 There are two basic groups of pests that can attack wood structures on Southern Railway property: above ground pests and below ground pests.
 Some pest species can be present both above and below ground.
-The timber bridge covered by this PMP is located in a body of water (the north arm of the Fraser River).
-As a result, above ground pests will be the target of this control program.
-In-ground treatments are not proposed for this structure.

-The main pest species to be controlled under this PMP are wood decaying fungi, of which 80 % are soft rot fungi and 20% are brown/white rot fungi.
+The main pest species identified on Southern Railway structures are wood decaying fungi, of which 80 % are soft rot fungi and 20% are brown/white rot fungi.
 Several species of insects are also known to infest wood structures.
-Under this PMP, control measures will not be implemented against insect pests alone, as their presence, in the absence of wood decay fungi, would not normally exceed treatment thresholds.